AbhishekMankame/CPP_tutorial/Learning/two pointers and sliding window/two_pointers.md

 - One starts from the beginning ➡️
 - The other starts from the end ⬅️
 - Or they both start at the beginning and race across like Marion Kart 🏁🚗

+### 📦 When to use it:
+✅ Sorted arrays
+✅ Finding pairs that add up to something
+✅ Removing duplicates
+✅ Merging arrays
+✅ Reversing stuff
+✅ Palindrome checking
+✅ Partitioning before quicksort (oh yes, it's there too)